 Managing Customer Relationships

-Once you’ve created your brand messages, you need to manage customer relationships effectively to ensure they are well taken care of throughout their customer journey.
-It includes understanding their needs and wants and providing them with product information or services that fulfill those needs.
+Once you’ve created your brand messages, you must manage customer relationships effectively to ensure they are well taken care of throughout their customer journey.
+It includes understanding their needs and wants and providing product information or services that fulfill them.

 Additionally, it’s essential to establish trust between you and the customer by building long-term relationships through personalization, loyalty programs, and other engagement strategies.